AlexHagemeister/HighlyAdaptiveRidge/README.md

 This project aims to empirically compare the performance of two statistical models: the Highly Adaptive Lasso (HAL) and Highly Adaptive Ridge (HAR) in high-dimensional data analysis.
 Both models are variants of regularization techniques used in regression and machine learning to prevent overfitting by adding a penalty to the loss function.
 The focus is on evaluating these models in terms of computational efficiency, prediction accuracy, and the effectiveness of regularization under various conditions.

+## Current Status

+Preliminary results showing dramatic decrease in compute to train HAR vs HAL while seeming to maintain similar prediction accuracy.
+Next: building upon the simulation environment for more exhaustive testing and comparison, along with more detailed (and disaggregated) visualizations of key eval metrics.

 ## Goals

 1. **Empirical Comparison**: Conduct a thorough empirical comparison between HAL and HAR models to assess their performance on high-dimensional datasets.